EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-docker.md

 ## Using Docker images with Singularity

-Singularity can also start containers directly from Docker images, opening up access to a huge number of existing container images available on [Docker Hub](https://hub.docker.com/) and other registries.
+Singularity can also start containers directly from Docker container images, opening up access to a huge number of existing container images available on [Docker Hub](https://hub.docker.com/) and other registries.

-While Singularity doesn't actually run a container using the Docker image (it first converts it to a format suitable for use by Singularity), the approach used provides a seamless experience for the end user.
-When you direct Singularity to run a container based on pull a Docker image, Singularity pulls the slices or _layers_ that make up the Docker image and converts them into a single-file Singularity SIF image.
+While Singularity doesn't actually run a container using the Docker container image (it first converts it to a format suitable for use by Singularity), the approach used provides a seamless experience for the end user.
+When you direct Singularity to run a container based on a Docker container image, Singularity pulls the slices or _layers_ that make up the Docker container image and converts them into a single-file Singularity SIF container image.

-For example, moving on from the simple _Hello World_ examples that we've looked at so far, let's pull one of the [official Docker Python images](https://hub.docker.com/_/python).
+For example, moving on from the simple _Hello World_ examples that we've looked at so far, let's pull one of the [official Docker Python container images](https://hub.docker.com/_/python).
 We'll use the image with the tag `3.9.6-slim-buster` which has Python 3.9.6 installed on Debian's [Buster](https://www.debian.org/releases/buster/) (v10) Linux distribution:

 ~~~
 $ singularity pull python-3.9.6.sif docker://python:3.9.6-slim-buster